TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/SettingUpTypo3Manually.rst

 Follow the instructions of the installation wizard.

-Or run typo3 setup on the command line.
-Note that you are effectively in a non-composer installation and the command is in :file:`typo3/sysext/core/bin/typo3`.
+Or run `typo3 setup` on the command line.
+You are in a non-composer installation and the command is in :file:`typo3/sysext/core/bin/typo3`.